 What is revision?
 It means literally 're-looking' at information you have learnt previously.
 The aim is that you know the information that you need for the exam and can remember it.

 The aim of revision.
-The aim of revision is to reduce the amount of information relating to a subject to a series of key points, any of which you can then expand on during an exam.
+The aim of revision is to reduce the amount of information relating to a subject to series of key points, any of which you can then expand on during an exam.
 The key point, or word or phrase prompts your brain to retrieve the information stored in it.
-At the end of a revision or study sessions for each topic aim to end up with a card or A4 sheet with the KEY points for that section. for each topic time to one up with a care of 111 sheet with the 1121 points for that section.
+At the end of a revision or study sessions for each topic aim to end up with a card or A4 sheet with the KEY points for that section.

 The structure of revision sessions.

-An aim for the session.
-E.g. 'by the end of this session I will understand and be able to answer questions on photosynthesis'.
-Think about what you already know and identify the bits you need to work on.
-Try some short tests Break down each topic into 'doable' chunks.
-Produce notes of key points, each time you revisit a topic the notes should become shorter.
-Test yourself to see what you have learnt.
-Tick off the topic on an overall revision list so you can see your progress Revisit notes briefly after 1 day, 1 week and 1 month.
-This really works.
-Useful revision involves DOING something with the information you are trying to learn.
+- An aim for the session.
+E.g. 'by the end of this session I will understand and be able to answer questions on photosynthesis'. - Think about what you already know and identify the bits you need to work on.
+Try some short tests - Break down each topic into 'doable' chunks. - Produce notes of key points, each time you revisit a topic the notes should become shorter. - Test yourself to see what you have learnt. - Tick of the topic on an overall revision list so you can see your progress - Revisit notes briefly after 1 day, 1 week and 1 month.
+This really works. - Useful revision involves DOING something with the information you are trying to learn.
 Different people find different activities useful.
 Some ideas are: